 Easy Sourdough Focaccia

-Use your sourdough starter to make this fantastic sourdough focaccia!
-With a soft and fluffy interior and a crisp, golden-brown exterior, every bite of this easy-to-make bread is exactly what focaccia should be.
+Use your sourdough starter to make this sourdough focaccia!
+With a soft and fluffy interior and a crisp, golden-brown exterior, every bite of this easy-to-make bread is exactly what focaccia should be!
+You can also make this with commerical yeast!

 Make Sourdough Focaccia